Overview

 What is the graduation rate at University of Arizona?

-68% of students who start at University of Arizona end up finishing their degree within six years of enrolling.
-This is 10% more than the national median.
+66% of students who start at University of Arizona finish their degree within six years of enrolling.
+This is 8% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of Arizona go on to earn?

-10 years after starting school at University of Arizona, the median earnings among students who received federal financial aid was $59,979.
+The median income of students 10 years after starting at University of Arizona is $59,979.
 This is $9,588 more than the national median.

 How much do students at Arizona take out in loans?

-Graduates of Arizona have to take out a median of $19,620 in federal student loans.
+Graduates of Arizona take out a median of $19,620 in federal student loans.
 This is $6,120 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources